 That includes the Stopwatch function that made it easy to record a workout.
 Admittedly, the function is still there, but as far as user interface goes, there's nothing revolutionary here on the new Jawbone device.

 Despite the radical strap redesign, the Jawbone UP3 is still noticeably a product from the mind of Yves Behar.
-It features the immediately familiar textured body as other Jawbone products, with a different texture for each of the two colors currently available – black and silver.
+It features the immediately familiar textured body as other Jawbone products, with a different texture for each of the two initial colors – black and silver.

 Jawbone has also rolled out a range of color options for the band, with the total range expanding to six different options, including red, sand, teal and indigo.